Genio-The-Haiku-IDE/Genio/Readme.md

 * Install `llvm_clang` hpkg from HaikuPorts
 * Set `BUILD_WITH_CLANG` to `1` in `Makefile`

-As of v.0.2.0 Genio can now be opened and built within Genio itself (.genio config file has been added to the repository).
+Genio can already be opened and built within Genio itself.
 The makefile has been updated to accept the *debug* parameter:

 * debug=1 - Genio is built in debug mode